eric-yim/AI-webapp/README.md

 There may be more I've forgotten but your error messages will tell you what's missing.
 Then run `npm install @somePackage`

+You also need a `firebaseConfig.js`.
+Log into Firebase console in settings.
+Look for firebaseConfig for javascript.

 When you run `npm start` it demos your page.

 When you run `npm run build` it creates a build folder with your deployable files.